emsifa/evo/README.md

 }
 ```

-Example above will do similar validation like below:
+Now behind the scene, Evo will do validation like Laravel code below:

 ```php
 $request->validate([